psmsmets/PyVDMS/README.rst

 - **vdms**: core functionality of the VDMS.

   - ``messages``: VDMS messages derived from the base class ``Message``.
-    Implemented messages and there return types are:
+    Implemented messages and their return types:

     - Arrival : Pandas.DataFrame
     - Bulletin : Obspy.Event